Engraving a bracelet – 5 easy methods for everyone

 • Rotary tool or engraving pen

-• Bracelet blank – metal, wood, acrylic or plastic
+• Bracelet for engraving – metal, wood, acrylic, or plastic

 • Vise or clamp for fixing